jetbrains-academy/kotlin-onboarding-introduction/Hangman/Core/task.md

-Now we will implement a function that build a new string to show after a user guess.
+Now, we will implement a function that builds a new string to display after a user's guess.

 ### Task

-Implement the `generateNewUserWord` function, which generates a new sequence of underscores and already guessed letters by means of a string with `secret`, a char with user's `guess`, and a string `currentUserWord`.
+Implement the `generateNewUserWord` function, which generates a new sequence of underscores and already guessed letters using a string for `secret`, a char for the user's `guess`, and a string for the `currentUserWord`.

 <div class="hint" title="Click me to see the new signature of the generateNewUserWord function">